-Robin Mortgage Design is a whole of market mortgage & protection brokerage.
+Robin Mortgage Design is a whole of market mortgage & protection brokerage and experts with Buy To Let mortgages.
 Mortgage brokers who are whole of the market have access to the largest pool of mortgage providers such as banks, building societies, and pure mortgage lenders.
 When you choose us, you’ll be treated as an individual from the very start.
 We’ll take the time to understand your situation and propose suitable options for your mortgage & protection needs.

 On this page, we’ll help you understand how you could get a mortgage and what you can do to prepare for your application.
 If you’d like to speak with an actual human at any point, then we can get you in touch with your personal mortgage consultant who will be on hand to guide you through every stage of your journey.

 Buying an investment property is a big commitment whether it’s your first one or the 50th!
 Although they’re bought for many reasons, the majority of people buy an investment property to increase their annual earnings so getting the right advice is really important.

 On this page, we’ll cover some of the different types of Buy to Let mortgages; but to get started, here are some of the facts to consider when buying an investment property:

 The additional fees such as stamp duty and lender fees

 Is the property fit for purpose and does it have the legal EPC certificate for renting?

 Is the property licensed if it’s an HMO (House of Multiple Occupancy)?

 Is there a good demand for rental properties in the area?